Teen charged in Georgia school shooting and his father to stay in custody after hearings

-WINDER, Ga. — (AP) — The 14-year-old suspect in a shooting that killed four people at a Georgia high school and his father will stay in custody after back-to-back court hearings Friday morning where their lawyers declined to seek bail.
+WINDER, Ga. — (AP) — The 14-year-old suspect in a shooting that killed four people at a Georgia high school and his father, who was arrested for allowing his son to have a weapon, will stay in custody after their lawyers decided not to seek bail Friday.

+Colt Gray, who has been charged with four counts of murder, is accused of using a semiautomatic assault-style rifle to kill two fellow students and two teachers Wednesday at Apalachee High School in Winder, outside Atlanta.
+His father, Colin Gray, faces related charges in the latest attempt by prosecutors to hold parents responsible for their children’s actions in school shootings.

+“You don’t have to have been physically injured in this to be a victim,” District Attorney Brad Smith said outside the Barrow County courthouse.
+“Everyone in this community is a victim.
+Every child in that school was a victim.”

+The father and son appeared in back-to-back hearings Friday morning with about 50 onlookers in the courtroom, where workers had placed boxes of tissues along the benches, in addition to members of the media and sheriff’s deputies.
+Some victims’ family members in the front row hugged each other and one woman clutched a stuffed animal.

-At Colt Gray's hearing, the teen was advised of his rights along with the charges and penalties he faced for the shooting at the school where he was a student.
+During his hearing, Colt Gray, wearing khaki pants and a green shirt, was advised of his rights as well as the charges and penalties he faced for the shooting at the school where he was a student.
+He was escorted out in shackles at the wrists and ankles.

-After the hearing, he was escorted out in shackles at the wrists and ankles in khaki pants and a green shirt.
-The judge then called Colt Gray back to the courtroom to correct an earlier misstatement that his crimes could be punishable by death.
+The judge then called the teen back to the courtroom to correct an earlier misstatement that his crimes could be punishable by death.
 Because he’s a juvenile, the maximum penalty he would face is life without parole.
-The judge also set another hearing for Dec.
-4.

-Shortly afterward, his father, Colin Gray, was brought into court.
-Colin Gray, 54, was charged Thursday in connection with the shooting for letting his son possess a weapon.
-Nine people were also hurt in Wednesday's attack at Apalachee High School in Winder, outside Atlanta.

-About 50 onlookers were in the courtroom for the hearings, in addition to members of the media and sheriff’s deputies.
-Some family members of victims in the front row hugged each other and one woman clutched a stuffed animal.
-Before the hearings at the Barrow County courthouse, workers set out boxes of tissue along courtroom benches.

-According to arrest warrants obtained by The Associated Press, Colt Gray is accused of using a "black semi-automatic AR-15 style rifle" to kill two students and two teachers at the school.
-Authorities have not offered any motive or explained how he obtained the gun or got it into the school.

-Colin Gray has been charged with involuntary manslaughter and second-degree murder related to the shooting, Georgia Bureau of Investigation Director Chris Hosey said.
+Colin Gray has been charged with involuntary manslaughter and second-degree murder related to the shooting.
+Arrest warrants said he caused the deaths of others “by providing a firearm to Colt Gray with knowledge that he was threat to himself and others.”

-“His charges are directly connected with the actions of his son and allowing him to possess a weapon,” Hosey said.

 Colt Gray denied threatening to carry out a school shooting when authorities interviewed him last year about a menacing post on social media, according to a sheriff’s report obtained Thursday.
 Conflicting evidence on the post’s origin left investigators unable to arrest anyone, the report said.
 Jackson County Sheriff Janis Mangum said she reviewed the report from May 2023 and found nothing that would have justified bringing charges at the time.